NotYaLosted/reware.fun-Recode-Universal/README.md

 There is a closed beta test going on at this stage, it is **not possible** to join the test right now
 #
-There is a mini development team working on this record
+There is a mini development team working on this recod
 We decided to rebuild the script with advanced features and bypasses from **nothing**

 #